filamentphp/filament/packages/support/docs/09-blade-components/02-input.md

 </x-filament::input.wrapper>
 ```

 To use the input component, you must wrap it in an "input wrapper" component, which provides a border and other elements such as a prefix or suffix.
-You can learn mode about customizing the input wrapper component [here](input-wrapper).
+You can learn more about customizing the input wrapper component [here](input-wrapper).